 Having previously lived in Shepherds Bush for eight years, I never imagined I’d review Ibis Shepherds Bush all these years later.
-Da Bush has changed a lot.
-Reviewing a two night complimentary stay with Ibis hotels.
+Shepherds Bush has changed a lot.
+I was a guest of Ibis.

 Shepherds Bush used to be edgy.
 I recall an Evening Standard article in the Nigella Lawson-lives-here era saying that chicken bones from takeaways would crunch underfoot as you walked and that you could buy t-shirts emblazoned “Da Bush”.
 I never found the latter but was an extremely proud Shepherd’s Bush resident.